mmettler21/political_analysis/README.md

 Through the study of their quotations we can <b>clearly see a difference</b> for some hot topics, especially for <b>immigration, terrorism and racism</b>.
 Fox News seems to point them out and to have faster increasing or decreasing trends from one year to another. <br>
 Washington Post also appears to publish quotations about more various topics in comparison to FoxNews where it is easier to define specific topics and the words in the topics detection are more easily related to Republican ones.<br>
  For the <b>sentiments</b>, no clear difference is noticed apart for the fact that Fox News use more negative emotions in opposition to New York Times, but this is not shared by the Washington Post for example.<br>
-Therefore, certain quotations could reflect the political sided bias of newspapers but not completely.
+Therefore, <b>certain quotations</b> could reflect the political sided bias of newspapers but <b>not completely</b>.
 Indeed, one have to be careful as all this study has been carried on quotations and not on journalists writings.
 To analyze further the effects of quotations, many other subjects could be studied, speakers affiliations could be further analyzed, other journals could be chosen with for example less polarized opinions.<br>
 <br>
 <br>